February 14 – Miami Boat Show and Birding

 If you’re looking for parrot sightings, eBird can help you find recent reports, but two reliable locations are Matheson Park and the neighborhoods around Kendall Hospital.
 Another great hotspot is the neighborhood near Brewer Park, which is known for Mitred and Red-masked Parakeets and Chestnut-fronted Macaws.
 The best strategy is to simply listen and follow the squawks near sunset.

-We made sure to get up early and walk the beach before the show each morning.
+We made sure to get up early and walk on the beach before the show each morning.
 This gave us the chance to spot a few shorebirds, including Sanderlings, Royal Terns, and Herring and Lesser Black-backed Gulls.

 One thing we’ve learned about Miami is that you never know what you’ll see—you might even find a voodoo doll under a Banyan tree!